societe-generale/github-crawler/README.md

 ## How does it work ?

-Github crawler is a Spring Boot command line application.
-It is written in Java and Kotlin, the target being to move as much as possible to Kotlin.
+Github crawler is a Spring Boot command line application, written in Kotlin.

-Following a simple configuration, it will use Github API starting from a given organization level, then for each public repository, will look for patterns in specified files.
+Following a simple configuration, it will use Github API starting from a given organization level, then for each repository, will look for patterns in specified files or perform other actions.

 You can easily exclude repositories from the analysis, configure the files and patterns you're interested in.
 If you have several types of repositories (front-end, back-end, config repositories for instance), you can have separate configuration files so that the information retrieved is relevant to each scope of analysis.